Back To Top

 No integrated display

 The Echelon Smart Rower is an impressive, high-quality foldable rowing machine.
-It comes with 32 levels of magnetic resistance (which allows you more customization than air-based rowers which typically have around 10 pre-set levels) and we found the handlebar-based resistance controls allowed you to change the resistance mid-workout quickly.
+It comes with 32 levels of magnetic resistance (which allows you more customization than air-based rowers which typically have around 10 pre-set levels).
+In testing, we found the handlebar-based resistance controls allowed you to quickly change the resistance mid-workout.

-Unlike the Hydrow or NordicTrack machines, the Echelon Smart Rower doesn't come with a display, so you'll need to use your tablet or smartphone to see your workout stats via the Echelon app instead.
-There's a wide variety of activities available through the Echelon app, including an extensive library of on-demand sessions and plenty of live workouts for you to join.
+Unlike the Hydrow or NordicTrack machines, the Echelon Smart Rower doesn't come with a display.
+Instead, you'll need to use a tablet or smartphone to see your live workout stats via Echelon's subscription app.
+There's a wide variety of activities available through the app, including an extensive library of on-demand sessions and plenty of excellent live workouts for you to join throughout the day, 24/7.

 WaterRower Natural rowing machine